iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.nsw.service___6.14.0 (308678)/report.md

 <img src="2_star_reviews_wordcloud.png" alt="au.gov.nsw.service 2 reviews"/>
 </p>

+> It's not scanning at all it only worked three times since I installed it.<br> :date: __2021-07-23 21:21:04__

+> There is something wrong with the app, it keeps checking me into a place I went to weeks ago every time I open the app to scan a new QR code.<br> :date: __2021-07-21 01:32:27__

+> Have trouble logging into the app.
+Biometrics feature fails and pin says incorrect everytime.
+Pin needs to be reset everytime to log into the app<br> :date: __2021-07-21 01:11:18__

+> An absolute embarrassment that this app is supposed to keep us safe.
+Just another example of politicians giving import jobs to mates rather than competent people.<br> :date: __2021-07-20 10:04:31__

 > Most of the time it works OK but it has some serious bugs.
 1, there has been many times I've checked in, then when I get back to the app to check out, it's not there.
 As if I never checked in!
+And yes I did get the Green Tick.
 2, There is an instance I can't check out believe it or not!
 Checked into 2 placrs & can't check out of one of them!
 Still pending from 9+ hours ago that I left & I can't do anything.
 3, There is an instance the app completely logs out after checking in.
-Great :-(<br> :date: __2021-07-19 12:48:25__
+Great :-(<br> :date: __2021-07-20 02:27:15__

+> Very disappointed for the disfunctional check out system.
+Check in to a shopping center, check in to a shop inside of the shopping center, check out from the shop,,,,and then you can't check out from the shopping center anymore.
+A very common sense issue, why haven't fixed<br> :date: __2021-07-20 01:54:29__

 > I lost the QR Scanner from my mobile and can't find it now.
 Also this app says I checked in at Bega Nov 2020??
 I haven't been to Bega for abt 15 years !!!<br> :date: __2021-07-18 16:54:24__